neohumanism/NewHumanismBook/README.md

 # What is this?
-This is the repository for a book aiming to solve humanity's future.
+This is the second book.

 # Format
 The format is copied from: